-- Destroying vegetation growing in a watercourse or lake, or growing on the floodplain of a watercourse (removal or destruction of trees, shrubs, grasses)
+- Destroying vegetation growing in a watercourse or lake, or growing on the floodplain of a watercourse.

 Our Hills and Fleurieu Water Affecting Activities Control Policy sets out the principles for managing these water affecting activities.

-Information on dams within the Western and Eastern Mount Lofty Ranges
+Information on dams within the Mount Lofty Ranges

 Water is a precious shared resource so new dam development (construction or enlargement) must be carefully managed to ensure a balance is maintained between dam owners, existing water users, and water-dependent ecosystems.
 Due to the high number of existing dams and potential impacts to sensitive water-dependent ecosystems, authorisation for new or enlarged dams are generally not approved at this point in time.
-Please refer to our dams fact sheet for further information or alternatively please contact our Water Resources Team.
+Please refer to our Dams in the Hills and Fleurieu region factsheet for further information or alternatively please contact our Water Resources Team.

 Current recommended practices

 A current recommended practice sets out what the Board considers to be the most appropriate approach, methodology and/or design for undertaking particular water affecting activity and negates the need for a permit.
 The Board requires to be notified prior to the commencement of an activity undertaken.

 - Current Recommended Practice for desilting dams February 2023

 - Current Recommended Practice for vegetation removal Feb 2022